Dedicated to giving

 - Schedule V – medicines with certain amounts of codeine and opium

 In general, first and second convictions for possession are Class A misdemeanors punishable by up to 1 year in jail and up to $2,500 in fines.
 Third and subsequent convictions are Class E felonies carrying up to $3,000 in fines and 1-6 years in prison.
 Offenders will also be required to attend a drug offender school and possibly perform community service.

 On the other hand, the sale or possession with intent to sell controlled substances are felonies, ranging from Class A to Class E, depending on the schedule of drug and amount manufactured or distributed.
 Take a look at our Drug Crimes page for the specific sentencing range.

 Our firm handles criminal cases from the misdemeanor to the felony level.
 Whether you have been accused of a misdemeanor DUI, felony drug crime, or some other misdemeanor or felony in Davidson County, the Law Offices of Amanda J. Gentry is prepared to fight for your side.
 We will take a look at the available evidence and provide you the honest and straightforward legal advice you need to navigate your charge.
 Let us work together to build a tough, compelling defense in court today.

-Call (615) 235-5096 or contact the Law Offices of Amanda J. Gentry online for a free consultation to learn more.
+Call (615) 235-5096 or contact the Law Offices of Amanda J. Gentry online for a consultation to learn more.